Regamii/public-gpg/README.md

 # public-gpg
 This document will explain how to import my gpg key.
+And verifying signatures as well as adding the fingerprint to trusted fingerprints.
 The public can be found at http://keys.gnupg.net/pks/lookup?op=get&search=0xBBE9890B714435ED

 More convenient you can download the key with: